retro-software/B5500-software/CUBE-Library-13/README.txt

 CUBEA13 and CUBEB13 contain identical copies of an index file for the library (CUBELIB/INDEX) and an Algol program that can sort and format the index in multiple ways (CUBELST/Q000007).
-This program was used to generate the text files CUBELIB.LIST.txt and CUBELIB.LIST-1.text below.
+This program was used to generate the index listings you can view in the CUBELIB.LIST.txt and CUBELIB.LIST-1.txt files below.
 These files appear to match the following scans of listings on bitsavers:

     http://bitsavers.org/pdf/burroughs/B5000_5500_5700/listing/
     CUBE_13_Library_Feb72.pdf